-Astrid is showcasing her work as part of the Runway Gallery
+Astrid is showcasing her work, available at the new online Runway Gallery

 With a background as an illustrator in trend forecasting, Astrid Vos began posting her fashion drawings and portraits on Instagram in 2016 and captivated top designers and industry creatives.

 Now in demand as the world’s go-to artist for capturing backstage looks at global fashion events, her lively model sketches sit alongside her private portrait portfolio.
-We caught up with Astrid to discover what inspires her.
+We caught up with Astrid – now exhibiting with the Runway Gallery – to discover what inspires her.

 Q. What’s your art background?

 ‘I studied drawing at the Fashion Academy in Arnhem, then for 13 years I worked in Paris for a top global trend-forecasting agency.
 After this I settled in Amsterdam where I drew for various advertising companies before launching my work on Instagram.’

 ‘A bit edgy and dangerous.
 I like to challenge the viewer; there are lots of layers and depth to my portraits to reflect the personalities I am trying to capture.’